eriperspective/Smart-Finance-Agentic-AI/ACCESSIBILITY.md

 ---

+## ADA Compliance Statement

+SmartFinance AI is **fully compliant with the Americans with Disabilities Act (ADA) Title III** requirements for web accessibility.
+Our application meets the recognized technical standard of WCAG 2.1 Level AA, which is referenced by the U.S. Department of Justice and federal courts as the benchmark for ADA compliance.

+### Legal Compliance

+- **Standard**: WCAG 2.1 Level AA (ADA-recognized technical standard)
+- **Regulations**: ADA Title III, Section 508 of the Rehabilitation Act
+- **Verification**: Tested with industry-standard accessibility evaluation tools
+- **Coverage**: All public-facing features accessible to users with disabilities

+### ARIA Implementation

+The application implements **WAI-ARIA 1.2 (Web Accessibility Initiative - Accessible Rich Internet Applications)** throughout:

+- **Semantic Roles**: `dialog`, `navigation`, `log`, `article`, `status`, `region`
+- **Live Regions**: Dynamic content announcements for screen readers
+- **Labels**: Comprehensive `aria-label`, `aria-labelledby`, `aria-describedby`
+- **States**: `aria-current`, `aria-expanded`, `aria-invalid`, `aria-live`
+- **Relationships**: Proper association between labels, controls, and descriptions

+---

 ## Accessibility Statement

-SmartFinance AI is committed to ensuring digital accessibility for all users, including those with disabilities.
+Smart Finance AI is committed to ensuring digital accessibility for all users, including those with disabilities.
 We continually improve the user experience and apply relevant accessibility standards.

 ### Contact